-- □ Include the size of the center and describe whether the center boundary changed as part of the planning process.
-The plan should fully encompass the designated regional center and demonstrate defined boundaries and shape for the center, including consistency with size requirements for regional centers. - Describe and map the mix, distribution, and location of existing and future land uses (such as residential, commercial, civic, public, etc.). - □ Include the existing activity unit density of the center.
-Metro Growth Centers should have a minimum existing density of 30 activity units per acre. - Encourage a mix of complementary uses, with a goal for a minimum mix of at least 15% planned residential and employment activity in the center. - Establish design standards for pedestrian-friendly, transit-oriented development and other transitsupportive planning that orients land uses around transit.
-Eliminate superblocks through innovative site design and public/private partnerships. - D Promote infill development, particularly on underutilized parcels. - □ Increase access to opportunity, including employment and education opportunities and improved neighborhood quality of life. - Prioritize services and access to opportunity for people of color, people with low incomes, and historically underserved communities.
+Include the size of the center and describe whether the center boundary changed as part of the planning process.
+The plan should fully encompass the designated regional center and demonstrate defined boundaries and shape for the center, including consistency with size requirements for regional centers. commercial, civic, public, etc.). existing density of 30 activity units per acre. and employment activity in the center.
+Establish design standards for pedestrian-friendly, transit-oriented development and other transitsupportive planning that orients land uses around transit.
+Eliminate superblocks through innovative site design and public/private partnerships.
+Promote infill development, particularly on underutilized parcels.
+Increase access to opportunity, including employment and education opportunities and improved neighborhood quality of life.
+Prioritize services and access to opportunity for people of color, people with low incomes, and historically underserved communities.